alloademola/project-6/README.md

  sudo setsebool -P httpd_can_network_connect=1

- there is still one more camand
+ there is still one more cammand

  sudo setsebool -P httpd_can_network_connect_db 1

- so lets be sure that our webserver can actually talk to our database server, so am going to run the command below, and also input the private IP of our database inside it

- sudo mysql -h 172.31.1.57 -u wordpress -p